Prolost Watches

 “Something to remember our adventure by.”

-The Events complication is a lightweight photo-journal of your adventures with your watches.
+The Events complication is a lightweight photo-journal of moments with your watches.
 The best way to start logging an Event is with a photo taken with your phone, because the date and even GPS location will be used automatically.

 Purchases and sales with dates also show up in Events.